-2.11 Childcare benefit (bmact\s)
+2.8 Maternity (paternity) leave benefit (bmact s)

 This benefit is a monthly benefit granted on the basis of the Law on Sickness and Maternity Social Insurance in order to support early child care at home.
 The benefit is paid to one of the parents (adoptive parents) or a guardian on the childcare leave after the end of maternity leave or paternity leave payment until the child reaches the age of 1 year (or 2 years).
 If the mother did not receive maternity leave benefit, this benefit would be calculated as of the child birth day.